 Keep up to date with the drama department @PutneyHighDrama

 Music runs on a vast scale.
 Almost half of the school sings in a choir and many also play in one of the orchestras.
 The annual Music Festival attracts 450 entries.
 Year 9 organises and performs its own opera – everyone gets involved.
-Suitably talented girls are given the opportunity to conduct/direct choirs and ensembles, to play concertos and to sing arias from major works.
-They are also encouraged to further their development by joining regional and national ensembles and by study at the conservatoires.
+Suitably talented girls are given the opportunity to conduct/direct choirs and ensembles, play concertos and sing arias from major works.
+They are also encouraged to further their development by joining regional and national ensembles and through study at the conservatoires.

 Keep up to date with the music department @putneyhighmusic

 We encourage girls to take risks and solve problems innovatively.
 Co-curricular activities include Young Engineers, CanSat satellite design competition and Jewellery Making clubs.
 Girls enter Design